-Why Use a REALTOR® When Buying a Home?
+Why Use a Real Estate Agent When Buying a Home?

 Real estate transactions involve one of the biggest financial investments in the lifetime of most people.
 Most real estate transactions usually exceed $250,000.
-If you had a $250,000 income tax problem, would you attempt to deal with it without the help of a certified professional accountant?
+If you had a $250,000 income tax problem, would you attempt to deal with it without the help of a certified public accountant?
 If you had a $250,000 legal question, would you deal with it without the help of an attorney?
-Considering the small upside cost and the large downside risk, it would be wise to work with a professional REALTOR® when you are buying a home.
+Considering the small upside cost and the large downside risk, it would be wise to work with a professional Real Estate Agent when you are buying a home.

-If you’re still not convinced of the value of a REALTOR®, here are more reasons to use one:
+If you’re still not convinced of the value of a Real Estate Agent, here are more reasons to use one:

-Your REALTOR® can help you understand different financing options and identify qualified lenders.
-If you give a REALTOR® some basic information about your available savings, income and current debt, he or she can refer you to lenders best qualified to help you.
+Your Real Estate Agent can help you understand different financing options and identify qualified lenders.
+If you give a Real Estate Agent some basic information about your available savings, income and current debt, he or she can refer you to lenders best qualified to help you.
 Most lenders – banks and mortgage companies – offer limited choices.

-Your REALTOR® has many resources to assist you in your home search.
-Sometimes the property you are seeking is available but not actively advertised in the market, and it will take some investigation by your agent to find all available properties.
+Your Real Estate Agent has many resources to assist you in your home search.
+Sometimes the property you are seeking is available but not actively advertised on the market, and it will take some investigation by your agent to find all available properties.

-Your REALTOR® can assist you in the selection process by providing objective information about each property.
-Agents who are REALTORS® have access to a variety of informational resources.
-REALTORS® can provide local community information on utilities, zoning, schools, etc. There are two things you’ll want to know: First, will the property provide the environment I want for a home or investment?
+Your Real Estate Agent can assist you in the selection process by providing objective information about each property.
+Real Estate Agent have access to a variety of informational resources.
+Real Estate Agents can provide local community information on utilities, zoning, schools, etc. There are two things you’ll want to know: First, will the property provide the criteria I want for a home or investment?
 Second, will the property have resale value when I am ready to sell?

-Your REALTOR® provides due diligence during the property evaluation.
+Your Real Estate Agent should recommend due diligence during the property evaluation phase.
 Depending on the area and property, this could include inspections for termites, dry rot, faulty structure, roof condition, septic tank and well tests, just to name a few.
-Your REALTOR® can assist you in finding qualified responsible professionals to do most of these investigations and provide you with written reports.
+Your Real Estate Agent can assist you in finding qualified responsible professionals to do most of these investigations and provide you with written reports.

-Your REALTOR® can guide you through the closing process and make sure everything flows together smoothly.
+Your Real Estate Agent can guide you through the closing process and make sure everything flows together smoothly.

-Not all agents or brokers are REALTORS® – there is a difference.
+Not all agents or brokers are Real Estate Agent – there is a difference.